go2collage/Basic-Python-Program-57/README.md

 # Basic-Python-Program-57

-## Question 57: Write a program to display Hello World.
+## Question 57: Write a Python program to create user defined exception that will check whether the password is correct or not.

 ### Video Link: (https://www.youtube.com/watch?v=k_F-vRJTl9Y)